GazzolaLab/PyElastica/docs/README.md

 # Elastica Documentation

-We use [`Sphinx`](https://www.sphinx-doc.org/en/master/) and [`ReadtheDocs`](https://readthedocs.org/) to keep organize our [documentation page](https://docs.cosseratrods.org/en/latest/).
+We use [`Sphinx`](https://www.sphinx-doc.org/en/master/) and [`ReadtheDocs`](https://readthedocs.org/) to organize our [documentation page](https://docs.cosseratrods.org/en/latest/).

-In addition, we utilize following extensions to enhance the documentation :coffee:
+In addition, we utilize the following extensions to enhance the documentation :coffee:
 - `numpydoc`: We favor [numpy documentation style](https://numpydoc.readthedocs.io/en/latest/format.html) for API documentation.
 - `myst_parser`: We like to write documentation and guidelines in `markdown` format.